robinwersich/DTC-2021-iPregel/analyses/twitter/README.md

 ```
 - As we are only interested in the occurrence of an interaction and the direction of the interaction and not interested in the type of the interaction, we drop the timestamp and interaction type information.

 - As we are only interested in the occurrence of one interaction, we reduce multiple interactions (e.g. retweeting and mentioning the same user) to just one interaction edge.
-This reduces the edge count by 96522.

 - As we want the node importance of a node to only be impacted by the interaction that other nodes have with we also erased self references.
-This reduces the edge count by 5353.

-- We then use the `Snap2iPregel` converter to convert the graph into the needed format.